EllaFerreira/serverless-bedrock-ai-agent/lib/data/common_support_issues.md

 # 2. Revert patient discharged:
-WHY: The need to revert the patient discharge is due to the following reasons:
-- The patient wants to be reinstated in the system.
-- The patient was discharged due to an human error.

-## How to resolve (steps):
-1. Check the patient profile if the patient is inactive.
-2. Check why the patient was discharged.
-If the patient has a reason "Medical condition", you should let the patient know that the revert is not possible.
+## Purpose:

+The purpose of this document is to provide explicit instructions for handling patient discharge reversals.
+This guide details the scenarios in which a discharge can be reverted and cannot be reverted, outlining specific checks that must be performed.

+## Allowed Reasons for Reversion:
+• Discharges that are due to reasons such as human error or patient request can be reverted.
+• Ensure the patient discharge reason does not match "Medical condition" before proceeding with any changes.

+## Conditions for Reverting a Discharge:

+1. Verify Patient Active Status and Discharge Reason:
-3. Only revert the patient discharge if the discharge reason is not equal to "Medical condition".
+• Check if the patient is currently marked as inactive (e.g., active: 0).
+Only inactive patients should be considered for discharge reversion.
+Check if the patient discharge reason is "Medical condition".
+If the discharge reason is "Medical condition", the reversion request must be denied.